benmvp/slides/2017/nodevember/why-react.md

 - So basically we do work in two main areas:
 - 1/ Define what we're going to `render()` based on `props` & `state`
 - Can have conditional logic, loops, other sophisticated logic to determine what to render
-- Need to be able to build layouts with HTML & CSS
+- Skill: Ability to build layouts with HTML & CSS
 - 2/ When events happen, do stuff to transform data to generate new `state` (and `render` again)
 - Can also do async transformation by making API calls
-- Where algorithms become really useful to transform data efficiently
+- Skill: Ability to transform data efficiently; algorithms are really handy
 - And the loop continues

 /////